For international students, applying to UK universities can seem like a daunting exercise, but this is not the case.

 You need to be aware however, that there are different application routes depending on whether you are applying for an undergraduate degree, a postgraduate degree or other courses.

-There are two main ways that you can apply to universities for undergraduate places through UCAS (Universities and Colleges Admissions Service) - either via a paper application form or online using the UCAS international apply system [new window].
+There are two main ways that you can apply to universities for undergraduate places through UCAS (Universities and Colleges Admissions Service) - either via a paper application form or online.

-With the form you will be given a leaflet that is a guideline as to how to complete the form; read this carefully and follow its hints and it will make the process much easier.
+With the form you will be given a leaflet that will explain how to fill out your form; read this carefully and follow its hints and it will make the process much easier.
 This is also available online.
 Again, if anything is unclear organisations such as UCAS will be happy to help you make sense of it all.

 Although there are slight differences between those who apply from EU countries and those who do not, deadlines are very similar between the two.